 Formerly a popular seaside resort, Blackpool is a great place to spend a day exploring a different city in the northwest.

-Spend time on the Pier, playing in the amusement arcades, or simply stroll along the beach if the weather is permitting.
+Spend time on the Pier, playing in the amusement arcades, or simply stroll along the beach if the weather permits.

 There is also a great bar scene in the city and you enjoy a few pints with locals in many of the pubs and bars around, making it one of the best day trips from Manchester.

 4. Find a Cozy Cafe in the Northern Quarter